Survey of Information Encoding Techniques for DNA: Advanced Approaches

-In subsequent work~\cite{Grass2015RobustCodes}, Grass et al. propose a novel approach which incorporates error detection and correction.
-With it, information can be reliably extracted from DNA that is treated to simulate a 2000 year storage period in appropriate conditions.
-The amount of information stored, 83kB organised into 4991 DNA segments of length 158nt each (with 117 nucleotides use to encode information), is much less than in \cite{Church2012Next-generationDNA}, but the focus is on the novel encoding.
+Grass et al. propose a novel approach that incorporates error detection and correction.
+With it, information can be reliably extracted from DNA that is treated to simulate a 2000-year storage period in appropriate conditions.
+The amount of information stored, 83 KB organised into 4991 DNA segments of length 158 nt each (with 117 nt used to encode information), is much less than in~\cite{Church2012Next-generationDNA} (Section~\ref{sse:church}), but the focus is on the novel encoding, embedding the DNA in silica, and the simulating of ageing of the DNA for long-term storage.

-The encoding mechanism is based on Reed-Solomon (RS) codes, a group of well-studied error-correcting codes which have the property of being \textit{maximum distance separable} (MDS for short - they achieve equality in the \textit{Singleton} bound).
-This property is important as a MDS code with parameters \textit{(n, k)} has the greatest error detection and correction capabilities compared to other codes with the same parameters.
+The encoding mechanism is based on Reed-Solomon (RS) codes, a group of well-studied error-correcting codes which have the property of being \textit{maximum distance separable} (MDS).
+This property is important because an MDS code with parameters \textit{(n, k)} has the greatest error detection and correction capabilities compared to other codes with the same parameters.
 The set of alphabet symbols of an RS code is a finite field and the number of elements must therefore be a power of a prime number.